Key takeaways:

 Getting taurine from foods:

-This is especially important for infants, who can’t synthesize taurine and have to get it from breastmilk or formula.
+Infants can’t synthesize taurine and have to get it from breastmilk or formula.
 Taurine is essential for brain development by activating GABA receptors to stimulate neuronal growth.[ref]
+This makes a good maternal diet important when breastfeeding.

 What does taurine do in the body?